laike9m/ezcf/README.md

 [![Coverage Status](https://coveralls.io/repos/laike9m/ezcf/badge.svg)](https://coveralls.io/r/laike9m/ezcf)

-ezcf stands for **easy configuration**, it allows you to import JSON/YAML/INI like .py files, which is very useful for reading conf files with these formats.
+ezcf stands for **easy configuration**, it allows you to import JSON/YAML/INI like .py files.
+It is useful whenever you need to read from these formats, especially for reading configuration files.

 OK, stop talking, show us some code!